Donizetti Opera Festival 2024 Review: Roberto Devereux

 Exploring and extending the abilities of the instrument is always beneficial and sometimes even career-saving for the singer.
 Partnering with an experienced music director, not a vocal coach for such a risky matter might be more effective, but more important — for the industry and most middle-career singers — would be to normalize such practice.
 In this case, besides the obvious benefits for the singer, we would break the casting stagnation in the major theatres, open the new star voices that were wrongly defined (remember the story of Jonas Kaufmann), and maybe create some iconic artistic pairs just like in old good times.

 Soon on the stage, there were no more questions, here she was — The Queen.
 Taking just a few moments to build herself up, Jessica Pratt gave one of the finest performances of her life.
 Her middle register was impeccable, it was soft and deep, articulation was clear and detailed upon the refined orchestra background.
 Her coloratura was filigree.
-But her finest moment came at the end, when merged with her role she turned into rather a terrifying creature, releasing her powerful bottom sound with a full chest and not needing even support from maestro Frizza anymore.
+But her finest moment came at the end, when merged with her role she turned into a rather terrifying creature, releasing her powerful bottom sound with a full chest and not needing even support from maestro Frizza anymore.

 The Solid Cast

-But who would the be queen without her court?
+But who would be the queen without her court?
 The Queen Jessica could not worry.
 The performance of the opening night must be written in textbooks as a perfect example of what we call a solid cast.

 Raffaella Lupinacci portrayed Sara with vigor and power, determination, and a willingness to step on the throat of her grief, and even her honor, but not her voice.
 Her instrument has an outstanding quality.
 Her romantic tone was soft, the grief was deep, and her high notes stroked fiercely.

 Simone Piazzola delivered a perfect image of a nobleman, where every part of this word mattered and underlined.
-Robust and fearless, but loyal and loving, the Duke of Nottingham could only be broken by the betrayl of his loved ones, and the perfect control Piazzola conducted over his voice allowed him to show the crack in the character in detail.
+Robust and fearless, but loyal and loving, the Duke of Nottingham could only be broken by the betrayal of his loved ones, and the perfect control Piazzola conducted over his voice allowed him to show the crack in the character in detail.

 John Osborn was a fine Roberto, a bit static people said, but I believe the character was just like that.
 His technique was solid, the timbre clear, but with all his presence he just allowed things to happen around him.
 This resignation made his prison aria “Come uno spirto angelico” even more heartbreaking, while the quality of singing brought it almost to the level of “E lucevan le stelle.”